mlflow/mlflow/docs/source/auth/index.rst

 Using Credentials File
 ----------------------

-You can save your credentials in a file to remove the need of setting environment variables every time.
+You can save your credentials in a file to remove the need for setting environment variables every time.
-The credentials should be saved in ``~/.mlflow/credentials`` using INI format.
+The credentials should be saved in ``~/.mlflow/credentials`` using ``INI`` format.
 Note that the password will be stored unencrypted on disk, and is protected only by filesystem permissions.

 If the environment variables ``MLFLOW_TRACKING_USERNAME`` and ``MLFLOW_TRACKING_PASSWORD`` are configured,